How Dream Home Art Union Drawings Are Independently Audited: Complete Audit Transparency Guide

 How Dream Home Art Union Drawings Are Audited: A Guide to Lottery Fairness

 Australians spent over $800 million on art union tickets in 2025.
-[VERIFY BEFORE PUBLISH] But fewer than 40% of buyers understand how audits work.
-Dream Home Art Union runs one of Australia's biggest home lotteries.
+[VERIFY BEFORE PUBLISH] Yet fewer than 40% of buyers understand how audits work.
+Dream Home Art Union runs one of Australia's biggest home lotteries, with current major draws including the $15.5 Million Sunshine Coast Kingdom (Draw 432) and the $14.4 Million Coolangatta prize home (Draw 433).

 This guide shows how Dream Home drawings are audited.
 We explain what checks keep your tickets safe.
 We show how you can verify fairness before buying.